-All local government administering authorities have an AVC arrangement in which you can invest money through an AVC provider, often an insurance company or building society.
+All LGPS Pension Funds have an AVC arrangement in which you can invest money through an AVC provider, often an insurance company or building society.
 AVCs are deducted directly from your pay and attract tax relief.

 Admission body

 An admission body is an employer that chooses to participate in the Scheme under an admission agreement.
 These tend to be employers such as charities and contractors.